 Silicone fluids are generally colorless transparent liquids.
 They exhibit excellent resistance to heat, cold, and moisture.
-There is also little viscosity change in silicone fluids over a wide temperature range, and they have outstanding electrical properties.
+Their viscosity changes little over a wide temperature range, and they have outstanding electrical properties.
 In addition, they are notable for their characteristics of mold-releasability, water repellency, lubricity, and defoaming properties.

 Silicone fluids have outstanding stability against thermal oxidation.